TIE Award Applications are now OPEN. Applications are due by 5 PM on February 7, 2025.

-SEMAP is pleased to offer the TIE (Tools, Innovation, and Equipment) Award Program: a micro-award program for farmers in Southeastern Massachusetts.
+SEMAP is pleased to offer the TIE (Tools, Innovation, and Equipment) Award Program: a micro-award program for farmers in Southeastern Massachusetts and Rhode Island.

 This program encourages local farmers to trial new equipment, implement farm systems they haven’t tried before, and solve problems faced on their farm.
 Awards range from $500 to $3,000.
 Traditionally, this program has funded only innovative and novel projects, intending to lower the barrier to on-farm innovation.
-Because of the intense challenges of recent years, we have modified the program and expanded our goals for 2024.
-While innovative projects will get a boost in the review process, tools and equipment with proven impact will also be considered.
+Because of the intense challenges of recent years, we have modified the program and expanded our goals to include tools and equipment with proven impact.
+With TIE Award funding, SEMAP aims to enable our local farms to create solutions locally, and share the solutions with the region’s farming community to increase local knowledge, capacity, and resilience.
+Reporting requirements for successful applicants include sharing findings with fellow farmers, so as to increase our collective agricultural knowledge.

 2018: Winnow Wizard seed cleaner at Ivory Silo Farm in Westport